Berge's conjecture for cubic graphs with small colouring defect: Colouring defect of a cubic graph

-defined by setting $x_i = 0$ if and only if $e\in M_i$, where $i\in\{1,2,3\}$.
-Since the complement of each $M_i$ in $G$ is a $2$-factor, it is easy to see that $\chi$ is a $\mathbb{Z}_2^3$-flow.
-We call $\chi$ \emph{the characteristic flow} for $\mathcal{M}$.
-Again, $\chi$ is a nowhere-zero $\mathbb{Z}_2^3$-flow if and only if $G$ contains no triply covered edge.
 In the context of $3$-arrays the characteristic flow was introduced in~\cite[p.~166]{JSM}.
 Observe that the characteristic flow $\chi$ of a $3$-array and the colouring $\phi$ determine each other.
 In particular, the condition on $\phi$ requiring all three indices from $\{1,2,3\}$ to occur precisely once in a colour around any vertex is equivalent to Kirchhoff's law.

 The following result characterises $3$-arrays with no triply covered edge.

 \begin{proposition} Let $\mathcal{M}$ be a $3$-array of perfect matchings of a cubic graph $G$.
 The following three statements are equivalent. \begin{enumerate}[{\rm (i)}] \item $G$ has no triply covered edge with respect to $\mathcal{M}$. \item The associated colouring $\phi\colon E(G)\to\{\emptyset, 1,2, 3, 12, 13, 23, 123\}$ is proper. \item The characteristic flow $\chi$ for $\mathcal{M}$, with values in $\mathbb{Z}_2^3$, is nowhere-zero. \end{enumerate} \end{proposition}